The-Tikkun-Line/the-tikkun-line.github.io/about.markdown

 The Tikkun Line is a peer support project for people who experience extreme or altered states, non-consensus realities, psychosis, or use other words that best describe their own experiences.

-We use Hearing Voices & Intentional Peer Support peer models and a Transformative Justice liberatory approach.
+We aim to use Hearing Voices & Intentional Peer Support peer models and a Transformative Justice liberatory approach.
+We acknowledge that learning these practices and unlearning oppression is the work of a lifetime.

 Our name comes from "Tikkun Olam", meaning "world repair" in Hebrew; a core principle in Judaism that emphasizes the responsibility to improve the world and make it a more just, equitable, and harmonious place.
 Our logo is a dove carrying a phone like an olive branch, symbolizing world repair through striving toward healthy communication and connection while we acknowledge that unlearning oppression is the work of a life time.

 We acknowledge the humanity in men, women, transpeople, and gender expansive individuals.
-At this time, we are focused on providing care for trans individuals, women, and gender expansive people because that is the expertise we have on the team currently.
-We hope to be able to host a space that is inclusive for all people as we gain knowledge about trauma informed care for men.
+At this time, we are focused on providing care for trans individuals, women, and gender expansive people because that is the expertise we currently have on the team.
+We hope to be able to host a space that is inclusive for all people as we gain knowledge about anti-oppressive, trauma informed care for men.

 <div class="post-header">
 	<h1 class="post-title">Who We Are</h1>